-Leading up to our trip to Japan, I was flooded with recommendations, tips and stories on conquering the overwhelming but magical city of Tokyo... the word, "overwhelming," came up a bunch in describing the crowds (they're everywhere!) and sheer volume of incredible, mind-blowing restaurants (they're A LOT!).
+Leading up to our trip to Japan, I was flooded with recommendations, tips and stories on conquering the overwhelming but magical city of Tokyo... the word, "overwhelming," came up a bunch in describing the crowds (they're everywhere!) and sheer volume of incredible, mind-blowing restaurants (there are A LOT!).
 Before I travel, I always start with researching things I want to eat and where I want to eat it (for Japan, I referred to recs by friends who live there, favorite chefs of mine who travel there often, the Michelin and Bib Gourmand guides, and articles by Time Out Tokyo, Roads & Kingdoms, and The Japan Times), and I save them in my maps app, so I can just pull it up when I'm in the area and see what's delicious that's close by to the site (or store :) I'm at.

 Here were some of my favorite eats in Tokyo: